|

 our fathers.
 We will not desert Yahweh’s law and ordinances.

-Reader 2: When he had finished speaking these words, the Jew
+Reader 2: When the Attendant had finished speaking, the Jew

 Emet came forward in the sight of all to offer sacrifice upon